Wyo VB Lecture Notes

 Objective #2 - Use a code module to store functions and global variables.

 - By clicking the Project/Add Module menu command, you can add a code module to your project.
 For this VB course, you would only need at most one code module in each project.
-In the

-Public gintScore As Integer = 0
+Public gScore As Integer = 0

-This is a bit dangerous since it can be very tricky to debug programs that have global variables whose values are affected by code in many forms.
-But sometimes it is convenient for beginner programmers
+This is dangerous since it can be very tricky to debug programs that have global variables whose values are affected by code in many forms.
+If multiple programmers are involved in updating a large program that contains global variables, they may not communicate well and accidentally change the values stored in global variables having devastating effects on code written by other programmers.